 The actual time of day your child swims will depend on the hours the team is able to reserve the pool and their age group.
-Please continue to check the calendar for updates on practice times or cancellation due to City requirements.
+Please continue to check the practice calendar for updates on practice times or cancellation due to City requirements.

 What does practice consist of?

 The swim program is designed to instruct and refine swimming techniques for competition.
 It is not a replacement for regular “swim lesson” type instruction.
 The technical part of practice includes stroke, distance, sprint work, starts, and turns.
 On fun days, practice may include painting team spirit posters, water games, and relays.

 Are parents allowed at practice?

 Parents are strongly encouraged to observe practices, although you are not allowed on the pool deck per city regulations.
 Talking with coaches during practice is not allowed.
 If you need to talk to the coaches try before or after practice, by phone, or email.